W v 600 Leasing Limited and EMI Group plc

 He would be required to remove asbestos lagging from any pipe work and boilers with a hammer and chisel before loading it on to his lorry because his employer was paying for the scrap metal and not for the lagging attached to it.
 He was not provided with a mask whilst removing the asbestos.

 He then with his colleague loaded the scrap metal onto his lorry and unloaded it in the scrap yard at Bow.

-We acted on behalf of Mrs Watts.
-She recalls that when she telephoned Mr Watts and asked him if he was available to take a statement on his colleague’s case he gave no indication that he was ill himself and unable to attend the offices of Fieldfisher to take a statement.
+We acted on behalf of Mrs W. She recalls that when she telephoned Mr W and asked him if he was available to take a statement on his colleague’s case he gave no indication that he was ill himself and unable to attend the offices of Fieldfisher to take a statement.